All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Best Uses for Each Route

-Free Download: BPC-157 Reconstitution Cheat Sheet Covers reconstitution for both injectable and oral preparation methods.
+Free Download: BPC-157 Reconstitution calculator Cheat Sheet Covers reconstitution for both injectable and oral preparation methods.
 Get yours free (we'll email it to you instantly.
 [Download My Free Cheat Sheet]

 Illustration for Bpc 157 Oral Vs Injectable

-Choose oral BPC-157 when: - Your primary concern is GI healing (IBS, leaky gut, gastric ulcers, NSAID damage) - You want to protect your stomach lining from medication side effects - You prefer not to inject - You are using BPC-157 alongside GLP-1 medications to manage GI side effects - Your condition involves the esophagus, stomach, or intestines
+Choose oral BPC-157 when: - Your primary concern is GI healing (IBS, leaky gut, gastric ulcers, NSAID damage) - You want to protect your stomach lining from medication side effects - You prefer not to inject - You're using BPC-157 alongside GLP-1 medications to manage GI side effects - Your condition involves the esophagus, stomach, or intestines

 Patient Perspective: "I tried BPC-157 for a chronic rotator cuff issue after 8 months of physical therapy with minimal improvement.
 Within 3 weeks of a BPC-157 protocol alongside continued PT, I noticed significantly less pain during overhead movements.
 I can't say for certain what caused the improvement, but the timeline was notable.")
 Chris D., 38, FormBlends patient (name changed for privacy)